Yoshanuikabundi/Training/Writing/StyleGuide.md

 ## Git Friendliness

 Git's line-based diffing algorithm is great for code, but doesn't play very nicely with prose.
 There are three strategies for dealing with this:

+- **Break at sentence boundaries**: This strategy introduces a line break at the end of every sentence, and a double break at the end of paragraphs.
+This establishes an analogy between sentences and lines of code, but usually doesn't look great in raw form.
+It does, however, produce very clean diffs, as changes to a sentence only include that sentence in the diff, and not the following sentences.
+For this reason, we prefer this style, especially for research papers.
 - **Use hard-wrapping; break at <= 80 characters**: This strategy introduces hard line breaks at word boundaries if a word would run over 80 characters line width.
 This can be a bit of a pain to write in editors